 It’s February, which means about 80% of your New Year’s goals are already shot, right?
 Why is dreaming up our big ideas so much easier than making them happen?
-Today’s insightful guest post from Betsy Talbot of Married With Luggage will change all that.
+Today’s insightful guest post from entrepreneur and content marketing expert Betsy Talbot will change all that.

 When you embark on a big project for your business, even one as essential (and fun!) as branding, it’s easy to get lost in the details and spin out of control.
 Either your list of actions or decisions grows so big you can’t possibly finish it (so you don’t even start), or you make a serious dent in the list but run out of steam before you finish.

 It is frustrating to be gung-ho about something important and watch it wither away to apathy or outright frustration before it is finished.